Nike Girls Basketball Camp Lewis & Clark College

 - View More Details ⟩

-Kristina Williams joined the Lewis & Clark coaching staff in the summer of 2016 after an elite playing career for the Pios.
-Williams is a three-time recipient of Lewis & Clark's Lois Smithwick Female Athlete of the Year award and a recipient of the Lewis & Clark Pioneer Athletics Club-Outstanding Senior Female-Athlete Career Award.View Kristina Williams's Bio ⟩
+Kristina Williams joined the Lewis & Clark coaching staff in the summer of 2016 and just took as Head Coach for the Women's Basketball Program.
+Williams is a three-time recipient of Lewis & Clark's Lois Smithwick Female Athlete of the Year award and a recipient of the Lewis & Clark Pioneer Athletics Club-Outstanding Senior Female-Athlete Career Award.View Kristina's Bio ⟩

 She led the basketball program in scoring all four years of her career and lands in the Top 5 All-Time for Lewis & Clark women's basketball in points, rebounds, assists and steals.